ktrushin/notebook/mongodb/university/m201_mongodb_performance.md

 ...
 ```
 We're now walking index forward because it is descending index and we sort in
 the descending order.
-Before we were waling index backwards because it was an
+Before we were walking index backwards because it was an
 ascending index and we sorted in descending order.
 A walking direction is
 not so much important for a single field indexes, but will be more important
 for compound indexes.